davestearns/identity-service/README.md

 ```

 The data being stored by the Postgres container lives inside the container so this will also destroy all the data.
 If you want to preserve data between runs, adjust the [compose.yaml](./compose.yaml) file to include a [volume mount](https://docs.docker.com/compose/compose-file/05-services/#volumes) that maps `/var/lib/postgresql/data` in the container to a file on your host's drive.

+If you already have an existing Postgres instance in a cloud provider and you want to use it instead, run the [schema creation script](./docker/postgres/schema.sql) in one of the databases, and set the `POSTGRES_URL` environment variable to point toward your instance.